 Impact reporting, on the other hand, strives to directly measure positive or negative changes to planet or people resulting from an organisation’s activities.
 This necessarily has an ‘external’ focus, with impacts captured ’outside’ the reporting organisation.
 Impact reporting focuses on how organisations can make a positive contribution to the societal and environmental challenges the world faces.

 We support the global convergence and increased adoption of high-quality standards for measurement, management and reporting of environmental and social outcomes.
-You can find our full response here or access a summary.
+You can find our full response here.